glo-mccollough/glo-mccollough/README.md

 While I am open to freelance and contract to hire possibilities, these opportunities must remain remote as I am looking to relocate in the near future.

-- 👀 I’m interested in expanding my current skill tool-box.
+- 👀 I’m interested in expanding my current skill set.
+Recently certified as a Dana Analyst as well as SQL for Data Science, though my passion is in product and marketing data.
 - 🌱 I’m currently taking a deeper dive into SQL and perhaps learning Python.
 - 💞️ I’m looking to collaborate with creatives, out of the box thinkers, and brand developers
 - 📫 How to reach me glo.lamden.mccollough@gmail.com

 The following is a copy/paste from the "About" section of my personal LinkedIn account.
-If you've found me via LinkedIn, you may have already perused it.
+If you've found me via LinkedIn, you may have already reviewed it.

 My career experience does not define me as a person.
 It adds to my uniqueness and style.
 I live each day to learn, collaborate, create something from nothing, teach, lead and follow. ~ Glo